Download Magisk APK - Latest Version for Android with Magisk Manager App

 Q1.
 Why magiskSU?

-MagiskSu is an alternative root management application to SuperSU developed by Chainfire and this app is capable of altering system files with a system-less root methodology.
+MagiskSu is an alternative root management application to SuperSU developed by Chainfire, and this app is capable of modifying system files with a system-less root methodology.

 Q2.
 How do I completely switch from SuperSu to MagiskSu?